 If someone has extremely high blood sugar levels, they may feel confused and drowsy or even lose consciousness (diabetic coma).

-In people who have type 2 diabetes the pancreas does actually produce enough insulin, but it no longer has an effect on the body's tissue and cells.
+In people who have type 2 diabetes, the pancreas actually produces enough insulin, but it no longer has an effect on the body's organs.
 This is what doctors refer to as “insulin resistance.”
-The pancreas can compensate for this temporarily by producing more insulin.
-But at some point the pancreas will not be able to keep up, and then blood sugar levels start to rise.
+The pancreas can compensate for this for a while by producing more insulin.
+But at some point it can no longer keep up, and then blood sugar levels start to rise.

-There are different factors that can favor the development of type 2 diabetes:
+Various factors can increase the likelihood of developing type 2 diabetes:

 - Being overweight and not getting enough physical exercise

 - A low-fiber, high-fat and sugary diet

 - Certain medications that affect the body’s sugar metabolism